xvxx/gild/README.txt

 (NOTE: Install the `extensions` branch from github.com/dvkt/ldpl)

-2. With `ldpl` in your path, build GILD:
+2. With `ldpl` in your path, clone this repo then build it:

     $ make build